-•pattern (str) - The glob path pattern to search for pickles.
-Every pickle file found to match the glob will be imported one by one.

-- •max_pickles (positive int, optional) If not None, only import the first max_pickles found.
+- •pattern (str) The glob path pattern to search for pickles.
+Every pickle file found to match the glob will be imported one by one. - •max_pickles (positive int, optional) If not None, only import the first max_pickles found.
 Else, import all. - •shuffle (bool, optional) If True, the order of the returned pickles will be randomised.
-If False, the order of the returned pickles will be alphanumerically ordered.

-•verbose (bool, optional) - If True progress of the importing will be dynamically reported.

-Returnsgenerator (generator yielding object) - Generator yielding whatever Python object is present in the pickle files that match the glob pattern provided.
+If False, the order of the returned pickles will be alphanumerically ordered. - •as_generator (bool, optional) If True, the function returns a generator and assets will be yielded one after another when the generator is iterated over. - •verbose (bool, optional) If True progress of the importing will be dynamically reported. - Returnslazy_list (LazyList or generator of Python objects) A LazyList or generator yielding Python objects inside the pickle files found to match the glob pattern provided.

-RaisesValueError - If no pickles are found at the provided glob.
+Raises ValueError - If no pickles are found at the provided glob.